aiven/devportal/docs/products/clickhouse/howto/check-data-tiered-storage.rst

 .. topic:: Result

-   The query returns a table with data distribution details for all databases and tables that belong to your service: storage device they use, their total sizes as well as parts' counts and sizing.
+   The query returns a table with data distribution details for all databases and tables that belong to your service: the storage device they use, their total sizes as well as parts counts and sizing.

 What's next
 -----------